gatlin/AFSBylaws/bylaws.md

 ### 0.1 Purpose

-Austin Free Skool is a not-for-profit, collectively owned and run educational organization based principally in Austin, Texas.
-Its motivation is to democratize education by providing a range of interesting classes open to all students and helping teachers to organize said classes.
+Austin Free Skool is a not-for-profit, collectively owned and run educational organization based principally in Austin, TX.
+Its purpose is to promote and provide resources for free educational events on topics of benefit or general interest to the community.

 ### 0.2 Offices